asashish001/NyayaVault/README.md

-# NyayaVault — SIH 2026 PS 26190

-**Secure Digital Document Management System for legal and investigation documents**
+# NyayaVault: Secure Digital Document Management System for legal and investigation documents
+**Smart India Hackathon 2026 — Problem Statement ID: SIH26190**
+**Team:** S.W.O.R.D.
+**Tagline:** Secure Evidence.
+Stronger Justice.

-NyayaVault is a Smart India Hackathon prototype.
+NyayaVault is a prototype.
 It is a court-ready evidence-document intelligence platform: encrypted off-chain storage, SHA-256 version integrity, an append-only audit trail, a tamper-evident hash chain (not a public blockchain), OCR, controlled RAG, and privacy-aware sharing.
 It is **not** a national ICJS/CCTNS replacement.

 All people, stations, FIR numbers, and facts in the demo are **fictional**.